rob10campbell/PRoPS-colloids_setup/07-Gelation-and-Shearing.md

 To reduce the noise from Brownian motion in the system, you should calculate local averages for sections of the system, rather than work with all the particles individually.

 For the stress-strain curve, average the pressure for a subset of timesteps.
 For example, in a system with 10,000 colloidal particles that reached one strain (N_strains = 1) after 400,000 timesteps, you might want to average the pressure data for every 10,000 timesteps).
-A plot of the negative pressure (shear stress) vs. strain should then show yielding within the first strain time (N_strains = 1) and then eventually reach a constant (steady state) value (usually after ~N_strains = 10).
+A plot of the negative pressure (shear stress) vs. strain should then show yielding within the first strain time (N_strains = 1) and then eventually reach a constant (steady state) value (usually after ~N_strains = 10).<br>
+*NOTE: For small simulations (with small numbers of particles) there will be nonsense (non-physical) stress overshoots during the startup flow.
+This is caused by the particles at the edge of the simulation, which in small simulations make up an unusually large percentage of the system.
+The flow behavior of these edge particles thus contributes more to the average flow behavior of the system than it should for the simulation to accurately depict bulk behavior.*

 For the velocity profile, divide the system into a series of horizontal layers (slices of the y-plane) and average the information for all the particles in each of these layers.
 It is a good idea to have an odd number of layers, in case you need to check for simulation errors at the center of the simulation box.
 Then plotting velocity vs. y-position (now layer number) for all timesteps.
 This should lead to a linear profile (straight line sloping upwards) for Newtonian fluids, and a more S-like curve (curving convexly upwards from the base to the center, before curving concavely to the top of the box) for non-Newtonian colloidal systems.